 Two Courses In a Related Field Or In Sociology

 Courses count for related field if they have a course number in these departments: African and African American Studies; Anthropology; East Asian Studies; Economics; Government; History; History of Science; Psychology; Social Studies; Studies of Women, Gender, and Sexuality.
+New for fall 2021, courses with a GHHP and EMR prefix will count for related field credit.
+Courses offered through these secondary fields that do not have the GHHP or EMR prefix will NOT count for related field credit.
+There will be no exceptions.
 We will accept up to two related field courses for concentration credit.
 Sociology courses can also be used for related field.
 Courses that are cross-listed with Sociology may count for Sociology elective credit or related field credit.
 You may double count one course for both primary and secondary field credit.

-Students must receive passing grades (with the exception of Sociology 156 as noted above) for concentration credit.
+Students must receive passing grades for concentration credit.
 Students wishing to graduate with Honors in Sociology must, in addition, write a thesis (see Senior Thesis and Honors Requirements and Grades below).

 Students may take up to two of the Sociology Electives or Related Field Courses Pass/Fail or Sat/Unsat.
 This includes concentration credit issued for study abroad.
 Sociology 99A/B are not included.